ymichael/projectintern/index.md

 - Raise awareness about overseas internships
 - Help students secure overseas internships

-This document/site will address both issues.
+This site will address both issues.

 # Why a summer internship?
 You’re an undergraduate, and you just survived yet another semester of NUS.
 You’re probably awaiting your results, and worrying about your CAP, and planning some holiday trip (take your pick: Thailand/Vietnam/Bali) with friends.
 Why bother doing an internship?